nodemcu/nodemcu-firmware/lua_examples/luaOTA/README.md

 loaded modules use pre-compiled lc files, then the ESP can run in production mode _without needing to invoke the compiler at all_.

-The simplest model for the host provisioning service to maintain a reference source directory on the host (per ESP module).
-The Lua developer keep this under **git** or equivalent and make any changes there, so that synchronisation of the ESP will be done automatically on reboot.
+The simplest strategy for the host provisioning service is to maintain a reference source directory on the host (per ESP module).
+The Lua developer can maintain this under **git** or equivalent and make any changes there, so that synchronisation of the ESP will be done automatically on reboot.

 ### init.lua